myCodingChannel/FireStoreChatApp/README.md

-# FireStoreChatApp | Firebase Chat Application Open source
+# FireStoreChatApp with push notification | Firebase Chat Application Open source
 Make sure to connect with your firebase and add google-services.json file in app directory.
 Than run the app and you are good to go